cloudflare/cloudflare-docs/content/ssl/reference/browser-compatibility.md

 | Clients using ECDSA key exchange | ✅   | ✅  | ✅       | ✅         |
 | Clients using RSA key exchange   | ❌   | ✅  | ✅       | ✅         |

-{{<Aside type="warning" header="Important">}}
+{{<Aside type="warning">}}

-Cloudflare Universal SSL only supports browsers and API clients that use the [Server Name Indication (SNI)](https://www.cloudflare.com/learning/ssl/what-is-sni/) extension to the TLS protocol.
+By default, Cloudflare Universal SSL only supports browsers and API clients that use the [Server Name Indication (SNI)](https://www.cloudflare.com/learning/ssl/what-is-sni/) extension to the TLS protocol.

 {{</Aside>}}